 The whole point of having a website is to boost leads, get new customers, clients, or an audience.
 To drive traffic to your website, you’ll need to keep it regularly updated.

-In order to provide searchers with the best quality content, search engines such as Google raise rankings for websites that are updated regularly.
+To provide searchers with the best quality content, search engines such as Google raise rankings for websites that are updated regularly.
 A higher ranking increases your site’s visibility, which increases the likelihood that your content appears when your target audiences search for relevant keywords.
 Updating your site with valuable information, fixing broken links, removing duplicate pages, and keeping your content updated will help drive both new and returning visitors.

-4. It boost’s your corporate Image
+4. It boosts your corporate Image

 Your website is a public reflection of your corporate image.
 There is an expectation for a professional website from professional companies.
 If your website doesn’t deliver on the promise of professionalism, your customers will often go elsewhere.

-A poorly maintained website with lots of errors, broken links, dead pages and outdated information projects a sloppy corporate image and can cause business to decline over time.
+A poorly maintained website with lots of errors, broken links, dead pages, and outdated information projects a sloppy corporate image and can cause business to decline over time.
 Routinely examine the look and feel of your website and update it to match your corporate image.
 Check and fix broken links, poor grammar and spelling mistakes as quickly as possible — preferably before a customer brings them to your attention.

 What does website maintenance entail?